|[ Home | Status/Forum | Seed List ]|

 In the 2011 growing season 7 new landraces were trialed along with more than 88 named varieties.
 Four varieties of wild tomato were also grown.
 I searched the Internet and the seed catalogs for the earliest most cold tolerant tomatoes.CollaborationVarieties trialed in 2011 included: Joseph's first of season landrace, Joseph's early slicers landrace, Joseph's Main season canners landrace based on DX52-12.
 Varieties thought to be very early: Anmore dewdrop, Bradley - early one with small fruits, Buckbees New, Fisher's Cherry Salad, Fisher's Prarie Fire, Glacier, Kilino, Ida Gold, Latah, LISP Raymond's Canada Extra Early, Micro Tom.
 Varieties thought to be early: Bloody Butcher, Cold Set, Dwarf Red Heart, Early Annie, Kalinka, Matt's Wild Cherry, Microbeicum Occemus, Mountain Princess, Oregon Spring, Sophie's Choice, Subarctic plenty, Sungold, Victorian Dwarf, Vilina.
 Tomatoes that I screened because they were recommended.
 (Some of them on this list were grown for novelty.)
 4th of July, Azoychka Balkanstar, Beefsteak, Big Beef X Eva Purple Ball, Big Sungold, Black Prince, Box Car Willie, Bradley (think it is the later one), Caspian F2, Delicious, Demidor, Eva Purple Ball, Everglades Wild, Fireball, Furry Red Boar, Hazelfield Farm - Red, Health Kick, Hillbilly Tomato Leaf, Ispolin, Jack White, Kulka F1, Legend, Lg Gold Oxheart, Lida Ukranian, Maui, New Yorker, Ola Polka, OSU blue, Peruvian Wild, Pineapple, Pixie, Purple Cherry, Purple Red Slicer, Red Tomato - Plum Slicing, Sibirskiy Skorospelyi, Spudata, Sugar Lump, Sweet Baby Girl, Tidig R??d, Yubilenski Taresenko.
 And probably a half dozen others that are in the mail, or mis-filed.
 Then a few landraces: 27 variety landrace, Hip-Gnosis Red Grex, Hip-Gnosis Olde 101 Red Slicer, Roller Coaster Cherry, Mer De Noms, Bishop's Homegrown Yellow Orange Grex, Joseph's Seconds.

 I am always looking for an earlier tomato.
 I am willing to swap a dozen seeds with anyone that thinks they might have a tomato that would mature quicker in my garden with it's cold-nights and short growing season.
 All seeds received go into a common pot, so I won't be able to provide a report about how your seeds grew for me.
-To obtain seed samples send one silver dime to my post office box for each variety desired.
-That was the retail price of a packet of seeds in 1888!
-Include three dollars cash per shipment to cover the shipping costs.
+To obtain seed samples send one silver dime, dated 1964 or earlier, to my post office box for each variety desired.
+That was the retail price of a packet of seeds in 1860 when my great-great-great grandmother started farming in Paradise.
+I'm still farming in the same village and asking the same price more than 150 years later.
+I accept other denominations of silver coins dated 1964 or earlier, and modern silver eagles that are 0.999 fine.
+Include four dollars cash per shipment to cover the shipping costs.
+[Please, if you send anything other than paper put it in a padded or bubble envelope, or tape dimes securely to a piece of cardstock inside an envelope.]

 My Other Landraces